dailydotdev/docs/docs/key-features/content-types.md

 When our content engine detects two or more posts that talk about the same topic, they’re automatically grouped into one post/card, with a brief summary of the topic.

-Collections take all the news that has come out on the same topic from multiple sources and creates a concise, complete summary of what’s going on.
+Collections take all the news that has come out on the same topic from multiple sources and create a concise, complete summary of what’s going on.
 As new articles come out, the Collection is updated so that it gives you the latest overview of everything you need to know.

 - If you want to read more, Collections display the sources they’re based on, so that you can read the original.